 Why can't I book a Complex Event if my event is less than 60 days away?

-I don't think my event is "Complex", why is my Event Planner changing it to a Complex Event?
+I don't think my event is "Major", why is my Event Planner changing it to a Major Event?

 What are the policies related to banner reservations?